Military Veterans – Patriot Support Center of Excellence

-The West Oaks Hospital Military Veteran Program is a 16 bed Substance Abuse and Co-Occurring Dual Diagnosis Rehabilitation Program.
+The West Oaks Hospital Patriot Support Center of Excellence is a 36 bed Substance Abuse and Co-Occurring Dual Diagnosis Rehabilitation Program.
 Military Veterans are initially approved and authorized by the Veterans Administration for 30 days of Substance Abuse Rehabilitation.
 The program is voluntary and the actual number of days the Veteran remains in the program is individualized to meet each Veteran’s needs.

 Program services are designed to meet the needs of Veterans with substance abuse issues, dual mental health disorders, and chronic medical disorders.
 The MultiDisciplinary Treatment Team is led by a Psychiatrist Board Certified in Addiction Medicine.
 The Treatment Team consists of Licensed Chemical Dependency Counselors (LCDC), Licensed Clinical Social Workers (LCSW), Certified Trauma Resolution Therapists, Registered Nurses (RN), and Mental Health Technicians.

 Medical Services are provided by the attending Psychiatrist who meets daily with each Veteran for Medication Management.
 Internal Medicine Physicians specializing in Addiction Medicine work with each Veteran for chronic medical conditions such as Hypertension, Diabetes, COPD, CAD, HIV, Cirrhosis, and other Internal Medicine needs.
 Nursing Services work with the Physician to meet the medical needs of all Veterans.
 Nursing Services dispense all medications, monitor the unit for safety issues, provide medication compliance education, and promote healthy living, eating, and sleep habits.